KILTprotocol/sdk-js/docs/getting-started.md

 If the Attester doesn't live on the same machine, we need to send them a message with the request.
 KILT contains a simple messaging system and we describe it through the following example.

-First, we create the request for an attestation message in which the Claimer automatically encrypts the message with the public key of the Attester:
+First, we create the request for attestation message which the Claimer encrypts with the public key of the Attester:

 ```typescript
 import Kilt, { IRequestAttestationForClaim } from '@kiltprotocol/sdk-js'